 Welcome to Year 5

 PSHE: Everyone in the unit will be developing their social skills, learning to get on with each other, respecting people and property.
-This will be done through a variety of methods including circle times and class councils and will include topics such as ‘Relationships’, ‘British Values’ and ‘Online Safety’
+We will also continue to learn the benefits of team work and cooperation through Commando Joe.

 All of the work undertaken will ensure that children are reaching their personal learning goals.
-They will be reading, researching, writing and illustrating to continue developing their skills across the curriculum.
-Work is differentiated to ensure that everyone can access the curriculum and can “be the best that they can be.”
+Work is given with support where needed to ensure that everyone can access the curriculum and can “be the best that they can be.”

 With best wishes,